phaserjs/phaser/README.md

 * Tilemap.createFromObjects now checks for a `rotation` property on the Object and if present will set it as the Sprite.angle (#1433)
 * If for whatever reason you wish to hide the Phaser banner in the console.log you can set `window.PhaserGlobal.hideBanner` to `true` and it will skip the output.
 Honestly I'd rather if you didn't, but the option is now there.
 * TilemapLayer.setScale will allow you to apply scaling to a specific Tilemap layer, i.e. `layer.setScale(2)` would double the size of the layer.
 The way the Camera responds to the layer is adjusted accordingly based on the scale, as is Arcade collision (thanks @mickez #1605)
+* SoundManager.setDecodedCallback lets you specify a list of Sound files, or keys, and a callback.
+Once all of the Sound files have finished decoding the callback will be invoked.
+The amount of time spent decoding depends on the codec used and file size.
+If all of the files given have already decoded the callback is triggered immediately.
+* Sound.loopFull is a new method that will start playback of the Sound and set it to loop in its entirety.

 ### Updates